selendra/selendra/docs/Fee_Implementation_Specification_v4.md

 ## Final Notes

 This fee system is designed to:
-1. **Support mainstream adoption** - Ultra-low fees remove barriers
+1. **Support broader adoption** - Low fees reduce barriers
-2. **Reward validators properly** - 6x increase in validator income
+2. **Reward validators** - 6x increase in validator income
-3. **Create deflationary pressure** - Major token burning mechanism
+3. **Create deflationary pressure** - Token burning mechanism
 4. **Enable advanced features** - Gasless transactions, session keys
-5. **Maintain competitiveness** - Cheapest fees in the market
+5. **Maintain competitiveness** - Competitive fees in the market

-We're building this system to make blockchain accessible to everyone while ensuring the network remains sustainable and secure for validators and users.
+We're building this system to make blockchain more accessible while ensuring the network remains sustainable and secure for validators and users.

 ---